neville and huston

 The 1960s squeezed in yet another Holmes, this film a one-off starring yet another classically trained actor.

-A Study in Terror (1965) may be the best Sherlock Holmes film to usually be overlooked.
+A Study in Terror (1965) may be the best Sherlock Holmes film to be usually overlooked.
 John Neville's interpretation is seldom mentioned in the comparisons of Rathbone, Cushing, Lee, Brett et al. But the neglect is undeserved, as both the movie and the actor make interesting contributions to Holmes filmography.

 John Neville in later years became better known for a five-year stint as artistic director of Canada's Stratford Shakespearean Festival, for a star turn in Terry Gilliam's The Adventures of Baron Munchausen, and for a recurring part as The Well-Manicured Man in The X-Files television show.